punya-hirawat/RepData_PeerAssessment1/PA1_template.md

 The new mean and median are 1.0766189\times 10^{4} and 1.0766189\times 10^{4} respectively.

-Comparing it with that of the original data, there is practically no difference
+Comparing it with that of the original data, there is a difference as the new mean and median are the same